Chao Family Comprehensive Cancer Center

 Our cancer specialists assess your condition and identify appropriate therapies as quickly as possible.
 We work closely with you and your family to discuss potential treatment options and encourage questions.
 One of our goals is to help you confront any fears and develop a proactive attitude that encourages healing.

 Treatments and therapies may include surgery, radiation and chemotherapy, individually or in combination, depending on your personal health and the type and stage of your cancer.
 In some cases, patients may undergo treatment to reduce a tumor prior to surgery, an approach shown to improve survival and lower the rate of recurrence for some cancers.

 During and after treatment, our cancer center dietitians, social workers and rehabilitation therapists work closely with you to support your recovery.

 Cancer Support and Survivorship Services focuses on treating the whole patient, providing assistance with symptom management, supportive care and survivorship planning.

 Clinical trials often compare the most accepted cancer treatments with new treatments that our physicians and researchers hope will be more effective.

-At the UCI Chao Family Comprehensive Cancer Center, we have one of the largest early-phase clinical research programs in Southern California, giving patients access to promising experimental medicines in the very earliest studies.
-In the last decade, we have increased patient access to our more than 200 clinical trials by 90 percent.
+We have one of the largest early-phase clinical research programs in Southern California, giving patients access to promising experimental medicines in the very earliest studies.
+In the last decade, we have increased patient access to our more than 300 clinical trials by 90%.